Puerto Ricans worry about future if embattled governor stays

 Michelle De La Cruz, a spokeswoman for Rosselló, said he was not available for further comment.

-Asked who was advising Rosselló on staying in office, Rosselló’s secretary of public affairs, Anthony Maceira, said the governor was speaking with his family and “that carries a great weight.”
-Rosselló’s father, Pedro, was governor from 1993 to 2001.
+Asked who was advising Rosselló on staying in office, Rosselló’s secretary of public affairs, Anthony Maceira, said the governor was speaking with his family, and “that carries a great weight.”
+Rosselló’s father was governor from 1993 to 2001.

-Some Puerto Ricans have accepted that Rosselló will not resign and say they instead will put pressure on legislators to start an impeachment process.
+Some Puerto Ricans have accepted that Rosselló will not resign and say they instead will put pressure on legislators to impeach him.

 “They have that power in their hands,” said Normarie Matos, a 43-year-old financial manager from San Juan.
 “People are no longer afraid.”

-Monday’s massive protest came 10 days after the leak of 889 pages of online chats in which Rosselló and some of his close aides insulted women and mocked constituents, including victims of Hurricane Maria.

-The leak has intensified long-smoldering anger on the island over ongoing corruption and mismanagement by the island’s two main political parties that many blame for a 13-year recession and a severe debt crisis that has led to austerity measures including pension cuts.
+The leaked chat has intensified long-smoldering anger on the island over ongoing corruption and mismanagement by the island’s two main political parties that many blame for a 13-year recession and a severe debt crisis that has led to austerity measures, including pension cuts.

 “We don’t want future generations to suffer what we have suffered,” said Tania García, a 25-year-old engineer from the eastern town of Juncos who vowed to keep protesting.
 “This is only going to get stronger day by day.”

-Monday’s demonstration represented the biggest protest movement on the island since Puerto Ricans rallied to put an end to U.S. Navy training on the island of Vieques more than 15 years ago, and more protests are expected this week.
+The protests are the largest on the territory since Puerto Ricans rallied to put an end to U.S. Navy training on the island of Vieques more than 15 years ago, and more protests are expected this week.